pinecone-io/pinecone-ts-client/v1-migration.md

 ## Client Initialization

-The legacy `PineconeClient` export has a two-step asyc initialization.
+The legacy `PineconeClient` export has a two-step async initialization.

 ```typescript
 // Legacy initialization